felixge/open-source-contribution-guide/Readme.md

 # Open Source Contribution Guide

-This is a guide for people interested in contribution to my open source projects.
+This is a guide for people interested in contributing to my open source projects.
 It is based on popular work flows in the community, and my personal opinions.